isaacnmm/pestpolicy-hugo2XX/content/posts/best-dress-shoes-for-back-pain/index.md

 The first spot for Best Dress Shoes for Back Pain goes to this Orthopedic Shoe from Avery Island.
 This Orthopedic shoe is designed for men who crave comfort and style.
 The shoe features superior Orthofeet's comfort technologies that would help alleviate back pain.

-Further, if youve foot conditions like plantar fasciitis, arthritis, Neuropathy, and [claw toes](https://pestpolicy.com/best-shoes-for-claw-toes/) among other conditions, this is the shoe to pick.
+Further, if youve foot conditions like plantar fasciitis, arthritis, Neuropathy, and [claw toes](https://pestpolicy.com/best-shoes-for-claw-toes/)among other conditions, this is the shoe to pick.

 The Avery Island Orthopedic Shoe features an orthotic insole that comes with exceptional deep heel-seat and anatomical arch support.
 These features aid in shock absorption and ensure you have customized support.
 Hence, youre guaranteed additional comfort with each stride you take.